-Understanding the role of blood pressure, vascular autoregulation in ageing and glaucoma
+Investigating the role of intracranial pressure in glaucoma

 Faculty Research Themes